roytang/blog/content/post/2006/01/i-wish-i-had-something-snazzy-to-say-about-the-new-year.md

 url: /2006/01/i-wish-i-had-something-snazzy-to-say-about-the-new-year/
 ---

-&#8230;but I just want to see what happens now.
+... but I just want to see what happens now.

 The transition from the last year felt a bit strange to me.
 Usually, the new year is a time for letting go of the past, and looking ahead to a whole new future.
 That so perfectly described the end of the last year, as things changed around me and just naturally fell into positions where I would be able to leave them behind.
 Things changed, things I had known for a long time and taken from granted.